ljacobsson/cw-logs-insights-snippets/README.md

 ![Demo](images/demo.gif)

 It's designed to poll the [GitHub repo](https://github.com/aws-samples/serverless-snippets) every 12 hours.
 This can be changed [here](https://github.com/ljacobsson/cw-logs-insights-snippets/blob/main/template.yaml#:~:text=Schedule%3A%20rate(12%20hours)).

+Note that if you have access to the repository settings you are better off using [webhooks directly to EventBridge](https://aws.amazon.com/about-aws/whats-new/2022/08/amazon-eventbridge-supports-receiving-events-github-stripe-twilio-using-webhooks/) instead of polling.

-If an snippet is removed from the repo it will be removed from the AWS console after 48 hours via DynamoDB TTL expiry.
+If a snippet is removed from the repo it will be removed from the AWS console after 48 hours via DynamoDB TTL expiry.

 ## Installation